yellowbean/absbox-doc/docs/source/modeling.rst

       ("ReserveAccountA",{"balance":0
                          ,"type":{"fixReserve":1000}})

-  * Formula： the target reserve amount is derived from a formula, like 2% of pool balance
+  * Formula： the target reserve amount is derived from a `Formula`_ , like 2% of pool balance

     .. code-block:: python